red-rose-studio/style-guide/RRS Style Guide.md

 * Do NOT use Hungarian notation (i.e. prefer `bool CanDash` over `bool bCanDash`).
 We're not working in Unreal Engine.

 Files:
-* File names and directories should be in pascal case: `Assets/Scripts/LowerFolder/MyClass.cs`.
 * Where applicable, the file name should match the name of the script's main class: `MyClass.cs`.
 * Generally, prefer one core class per script, especially when said class derives from `MonoBehaviour`.